reritom/Flask-Microservice-Tutorial/README.md

 ## What will we make?

-Well, let's cover a full stack scenario.
-This means we want a frontend that handles interactions with the user, including rendering the webpages in a simple and pretty way.
-We want a backend that handles any business logic.
+We want to develop a backend application comprised of multiple micro-services.
 The backend will handle database interactions and any external API integrations.

 For the purpose of this guide, we will make a simple inventory management system.
 Really this could be done with just a frontend and a single backend component, but we will add some additional steps to give wider coverage.
 I have chosen this project as it was something that developed out of the larger project I was working on and thought it would work well exposition-ally.

 The additional step will be an API gateway backend which is a sort of router and authoriser of the client requests.
 This means our ‘application’ will consist of two backend components, one being the inventory manager, and one being the api gateway, and there will also be a frontend component.
 The application will expose a RESTful interface (we will get to this) which is to be consumed by the frontend

-What is the scope of the inventory management system?
+### What is the scope of the inventory management system?
 In this system we consider that have resources which relate the physical items.
 The resources should be able to be allocated for arbitrary durations.
 In this case, we will only consider one type of resource, continuous resources.

 Continuous resources are items that can be allocated for any duration, starting at any time, and ending at any time.
 An example of this could be a bookable self-driving car.
 It is a continuous resource because when it is booked for a journey, it be for any duration.